jdc-cunningham/modified-android-widget-tutorial/README.md

+#### Warning - this app might actually be detrimental eg. causing UI freeze
+Not sure if it's just my phone being cheap or big apps like Slack/Google Hangouts/Imgur being resource hogs.
+For the moment I'm testing with this app removed if my experience is better.
+I don't recommend installing this app, it's also very niche oriented.

 ### About

 This is a basic widget for Android that pulls an API.
 It's very simple, it took me almost 2 weeks to get this to work with a lot of help as I'm not an Android developer.
 You can see the gif below of what it does.
 This app is related to the [Cross Platform App](https://github.com/jdc-cunningham/cross-platform-app) I made.
 The data displayed on this widget is pulled on a local API shared by mobile/desktop applications, the API is hosted on a Raspberry Pi.